 - Recommendations from past or current professors are preferred

-- Avoid requesting recommendations from coaches, athletic trainers, employers, or other individuals unless they can directly assess your potential as a graduate student
+- Avoid requesting recommendations from coaches, athletic trainers, employers or other individuals unless they can directly assess your potential as a graduate student

-3. Graduate Record Exam (GRE) Scores
+5. Graduate Record Exam (GRE) scores

-- GRE scores are to be sent to Bowling Green State University
+- GRE scores are to be sent to Bowling Green State University using the code 1069

-- For Sport Administration students, GMAT scores may be submitted as an alternative to GRE scores
+- For sport administration students, GMAT scores may be submitted as an alternative to GRE scores

 Review of Applications